iSparshP/Algorithms/README.md

 ## Introduction

-In this repository, you will find a collection of algorithms covering a wide range of topics, including data structures, sorting, searching, and more.
+In this repository, you will find a collection of algorithms covering a wide range of topics, including stl data structures, sorting, searching, and more.
 Each algorithm is implemented in one or more programming languages for educational purposes.
 You can use this repository to:

 - Learn and understand different algorithms.
 - Explore algorithm implementations in various programming languages.